Palashio/nylon/README.md

 ## Asking for help
-Welcome to the Libra community!
+Welcome to the Nylon community!

 If you have any questions, feel free to:
 1. [Read the Docs](https://docs.paraglide.ai/).